irliao/learn/README.md

-# work
+# Learn-JS
-Work I put in to learning each subject
+Work I put into learning each JavaScript subject